RFM Calculator (Relative Fat Mass)

 The equations look as follows:

-RFM - relative fat mass index, expressed in %;
+— The relative fat mass index, expressed in %;

-This equation is based on the height-to-waist ratio, and is more accurate than BMI when used to estimate body fat mass.
+This equation is based on the height-to-waist ratio (visit our waist to height ratio calculator to learn more), and is more accurate than BMI when used to estimate body fat mass.
 You can find the interpretation of the results in the relative fat mass chart below:

 RFM calculator – a practical example